 - With Covid striking in, industries were exposed to this uncalled challenge of operating businesses big and small from homes.
 The need for reviewing contracts was felt and exercised by all Companies, focusing on data security and business continuity to safeguard the interests of both the contracting parties.

 - All outsourcing companies also identified the need to predict performance for the next 1-2 years.
 Companies these days consider all positive and negative factors for estimating future performance and mitigating negative aspects beforehand to ensure timely delivery and performance.
 Covid has forced organizations to think beyond the thinkable and find ways of constantly negating the impact of unprecedented situations.

 Many companies are devising solutions every second day.
-The outsourcing industry is surely braving the Covid impact and keeping up to their contractual obligations irrespective of the COVID situations.
+The outsourcing industry is surely braving the Covid impact and keeping up with their contractual obligations irrespective of the COVID situation.